Connect with others who understand.

 • Cold, dry weather

-Nail psoriasis is common in people with psoriasis and psoriatic arthritis.
-According to the National Psoriasis Foundation, an estimated 90 percent of people with psoriasis will develop psoriatic nails at some point in their lifetime.
+Nail psoriasis is very common in people who have psoriasis or psoriatic arthritis.
+According to the National Psoriasis Foundation, about 90 percent of people with psoriasis will develop psoriatic nails at some point.
 Nail psoriasis can also be an early indication of psoriatic arthritis, which affects approximately 30 percent of people with psoriasis.

 Nail Fungus Causes

 Fungal infections are caused by a fungus, like yeast or mold.
 The fungi most often linked to nail fungal infections are dermatophytes, which also cause ringworm and athlete’s foot.
-Dermatophytes can live on skin, bedding, clothing, towels, household objects, and surfaces.
 Fungal infections can also affect your skin, mouth, throat, lungs, and other parts of your body.

 Nail fungus causes and risk factors include: